verge-io/docs/docs/implementation-guide/install-media.md

 ***

 1. Download the latest version of the VergeOS installation ISO. [_https://updates.verge.io/download_](https://updates.verge.io/download)
-> **NOTE:** This may not be the most recent version.
-Please talk to your account representative to make sure you have the latest version.
+!!! note: "This may not be the most recent version.
+Please talk to your account representative to make sure you have the latest version."
-{.is-info}

 2. Insert a USB disk into the computer.
 !!! warning "This USB drive **will be overwritten**"